-Inflatable Aardvark-brand packers will be used to perform constant-flowrate or pressure-decay gas permeability tests on the 2.1-in [5.3 cm] and 4.8-in [12.2 cm] diameter boreholes after drilling.
+Inflatable Aardvark-brand packers were used to perform pressure-decay gas permeability tests on the 2.1-in [5.3 cm] and 4.8-in [12.2 cm] diameter boreholes after drilling.
 The permeability testing packers are similar size but have fewer pass-throughs than the packers to be installed long-term into the HP boreholes for the gas circulation portion of the test.
+The permeability testing results will be summarized in an upcoming LANL milestone report.